mortonne/aperture/README.txt

 - increase_bin_size.m can be used to
 average over adjacent timebins or frequencies to create lower-resolution patterns, or average over adjacent channels for ROI analyses.

-- pat_means.m can be used to average over subsets of events.
+It can also be used to average over subsets of events.
 The events dimension of the new pattern that is created is collapsed to be the same length as the number of conditions.
 For example, you might filter to look at only word presentation events, then average over recalled item events and average over not recalled item events to get an events dimension of length 2.

 -- fig objects --
 These objects are sub-structs of pat objects, and are designed to keep track of the filenames of figures created from a given pattern.
-They can hold erps, spectrograms, topoplots, and whatever other figures you can think of.
+They can hold erps, spectrograms, topoplots, and whatever other figures you come up with.
 Each fig object has a "name" field so it can be accessed later when creating pdf reports.  pat_plots.m and pat_topoplots.m can be used to create basic figures.